-The evolution of the status of women in India has been a continuous process of ups and downs throughout history.
-Considering the vast body of empirical research available on the topic, two approaches seem valid: one is classical text view; and the other, empirical view.
+The Position of Women in Ancient India: The evolution of the status of women in India has been a continuous process of ups and downs throughout history.
+Considering the vast body of empirical research available on the topic, two approaches seem valid: one is the classical text view; and the other, empirical view.

-Some of the high class women were highly educated and actively participated in intellectual philosophical discussions.
-One comes across references to lady sages like Gosha, Apala, Lopamudra, Indranni, Gargi and Maitreyi.
-During the Vedic period girls and boys were initiated into the Vedic studies by performing a rite of passage called upanayan ceremony.
+Some of the high-class women were highly educated and actively participated in intellectual philosophical discussions.
+One comes across references to lady sages like Gosha, Apala, Lopamudra, Indrani, Gargi, and Maitreyi.
+During the Vedic period, girls and boys were initiated into the Vedic studies by performing a rite of passage called upanayana ceremony.

 Among the traditional Hindu families the fate of a woman, especially of the daughter-in-law, was always of subordination to all other members.